 - I prefer to make these eggless...saves me the bother of looking for a small egg (that's what works well in these little cakes, according to my experience) and also ensures that the cake doesn't overflow.

 - This cake also happens to be refined sugar-free, as I had some coconut sugar in the pantry.
-Feel free to switch and use regular sugar or honey or even maple sugar.
+Feel free to switch and use regular sugar, honey, or even maple sugar.
 It doesn't even need much sugar as the pumpkin puree adds natural sweetness and gosh, how moist it keeps the cake.

 And don't worry, even if you're not a pumpkin fan, I can assure you, that you will be after you've tried this recipe!